Ketamine: Depression

-Ketamine is a robust and rapid-acting antidepressant, although its effect is transient.
-Intravenous ketamine infusion in treatment resistant depression may result in improved mood within 4 hours reaching the peak at 24 hours.
+Ketamine is a rapid-acting antidepressant, but its effect is transient.
+Intravenous ketamine infusion in treatment-resistant depression may result in improved mood within 4 hours reaching the peak at 24 hours.
 A single dose of intravenous ketamine has been shown to result in a response rate greater than 60% as early as 4.5 hours after the dose (with a sustained effect after 24 hours) and greater than 40% after 7 days.
-Although there are only a few pilot studies studying the optimal dose, increasing evidence suggests that 0.5 mg/kg dose injected over 40 minutes gives an optimal outcome.
-The antidepressant effect of ketamine is diminished at 7 days, and most people relapse within 10 days, although for a significant minority the improvement may last 30 days and longer.
-One of the main challenges with ketamine treatment can be the length of time that the antidepressant effects lasts after finishing a course of treatment.
-A possible option may be maintenance therapy with ketamine which usually runs twice a week to once in two weeks.
+Although only a few pilot studies have sought to determine the optimal dose, increasing evidence suggests that 0.5 mg/kg dose injected over 40 minutes gives an optimal outcome.
+The antidepressant effect of ketamine is diminished at 7 days, and most people relapse within 10 days.
+However, for a significant minority, the improvement may last 30 days or more.

+One of the main challenges with ketamine treatment can be the length of time that the antidepressant effects last after finishing a course of treatment.
+A possible option may be maintenance therapy with ketamine, which usually runs twice a week to once every two weeks.
 Ketamine may decrease suicidal thoughts for up to three days after the injection.